bakatz/vue-tailwind-multiselect/README.md

-# Vue + Tailwind CSS Multiselect Component (vue-tailwind-multiselect)
+# Vue + Tailwind CSS Multiselect Component

 A ~128 LOC, simple, no bullshit Vue 3 component for a multiselect dropdown using Tailwind CSS.
 Designed for modern UI needs.
 No complicated CSS or Bootstrap dependencies 🎉